We use cookies on this site to enhance your experience.

 On the first day of school, your professors will review your course syllabi in detail, outline expectations for the term, and give you tips for success in their courses.
 It can be tempting to skip a few classes to hang out with friends or attend an event, but these classes will help you feel prepared for your first semester.

-Even if you haven’t had the opportunity to tour campus before the first day of classes, come to campus early so that you can get a sense of where you need to be throughout the day.
+Even if you have had the opportunity to tour campus before the first day of classes, come to campus early so that you can get a sense of where you need to be throughout the day.
 If you get to campus during orientation week, there will be upper year students on-campus to help you do this.
 If not, you can always ask an upper-year student for help!

 Your syllabi will tell you everything you need to know about each of your courses: what textbooks you need to purchase, what topics you’ll be covering in lecture each week, which course readings you should have completed prior to each lecture, assignment deadlines and instructions, and your professors’ contact information.
 Although you won’t need all this information right away, it is helpful to remember where it is so you can go back to it.

 As you navigate your first day of university life, remember to take care of yourself.
 Try to remember the things you did before university and see if you can incorporate them at Laurier.
 Using some of the methods you used before university can help make it feel a little less scary and unknown.
+Some of my favorite self-care practices are a workout class, reading a book, or watching Friends (my comfort TV show!).

 University is an opportunity for both academic and personal growth.
 It’s hard to grow as both an individual and a student if you don’t enjoy the experience.
 There will be lots of events to meet other students and try new things so you can really make university feel like a place for you.
 You’ve made it so far this summer, and you should be proud of yourself for successfully preparing for university!